aibrite/jdash-docs/src/backend/nodejs-dev.md

             appid: "myapp" // application id of this app }
     },
-    provider: null // we will explain provider details later.
+    provider: null // we will explain provider details at the later stages.
 }).use(jdashRoutes);

 // Use this router
 app.use('/jdash/api/v1', jdashRoutes);

 app.listen(3001, function () {
+    console.log('JDash Demo App launched.');
 })
 ```